Is Construction Machinery Dangerous?

 In the year 2015, across the United States, 937 construction workers died on the job.
 And in the years 2007 through 2014, an average of twenty construction workers were killed in accidents at construction sites each year in New York City.

 Thousands more are disabled or seriously injured every year in construction site accidents.
 What are the causes of these deaths and injuries?
 If you work in construction, are you at risk?
-And if you’re injured, what recourse do you have?
+And if you’re injured, how can a construction accident lawyer in NY help?

 Falls and electrocution deaths and injuries are always potential risks for construction workers.
 All kinds of construction tools, machinery, and equipment – and especially any tools, machinery, or equipment that’s defective – can also pose a substantial safety risk to workers on construction sites.